ArtyWatts/ActiveDirectory-Powershell/README.md

 <h2>Description</h2>
 First I will set up a windows server virtual machine with one internal and one external Network Adapter.
 After that I will assign a new IP address to the internal network and change its DNS server address to the loopback address (itself).
 The next step includes installing Active Directory Domain Services and create a Domain + an admin account.
 Furthermore I install Remote Access Server (RAT) + Network Adress Translation (NAT) so that the Windows 10 Client can access the private network, but still get access to the internet via the Domain Controller.
 After setting up a DHCP server the windows 10 client should be able to get an IP address and browse the internet successfully, even though it is on the internal network.
 Now I am ready to add users with the help of a quick powershell script.
-The final step is to add the second windows 10 VM that poses as the Client to the network and test, if I have internet access via the domain controller.
+The final step is to add the second windows 10 VM that poses as the client to the network and test, if I have internet access via the domain controller.
 <br />